 From Joe Wicks to walks in the countryside, there are lots of ways to boost your physical activity.
 The fabulous Active Surrey team have been working hard to put together a whole host of workouts for Surrey’s residents, they’ve put together programs for the over 65s as well some great information for exercising at home.
 We’re also running some active classes which you can find on our events page.

 Although most of us are stuck at home, it’s important to keep mentally active and busy.
 If you’re a parent carer juggling additional home schooling that might sound like the last thing you need but making time to do at least one thing that you enjoy will make you feel a whole lot better.
 The BBC, Netflix and museums have all adapted brilliantly to bring you some first class entertainment.
 Books and gardening are also great places to give yourself some well-earned ‘me time’.

 If you are feeling frightened in your home because of the behaviour of another adult, or you know someone who is at risk while staying at home:

 - Surrey Domestic Abuse Helpline is open 9am to 9pm, seven days a week: 01483 776822 or visit Surrey Against Domestic Abuse on the Healthy Surrey website.

 - Call 999 if you are in immediate danger.
 If you can’t talk out loud the police operate a Silent Solution.
 Call 999 and then press 55.
 This will transfer your call to the relevant police force.

-- Bright Sky is an App providing support and information for anyone experiencing domestic abuse, or someone concerned about a friend or family member.
-It can be downloaded for free on the Google Play Store and App Store, where it is available in English, Polish, Punjabi and Urdu.
+- Bright Sky provide support and information for anyone experiencing domestic abuse, or someone concerned about a friend or family member.
+They also have a really useful App that you can download for free on the Google Play Store and App Store.
+It’s available in English, Polish, Punjabi and Urdu.

 - Children and young people who don’t feel safe at home can get help from Childline – call 0800 1111 or visit the Childline website.